CESNET/eInfra-docs/topics/compute/openstack/docs/technical-reference/brno-site/gpu-computing.md

 # GPU Computing

-On this page you can find static list of offered GPUs in Metacentrum Cloud.
+On this page, you can find a static list of GPUs offered in Metacentrum Cloud.

 | GPU								| Total nodes	| GPUs per node |
 |-----------------------------------|---------------|---------------|